Skip to main content

 • Each year the Studio employs over 1000 freelance artists, across all theatre-making disciplines.

-All of these streams are considered by the New Work Department and are considered as part of the work we develop towards the stages of the National Theatre.
+All of these streams are considered are considered as part of the work we develop towards the stages of the National Theatre.

 The brilliant thing about working at the National Theatre is that there is time and space to properly collaborate.
 Whilst I was fretting away with structure and exposition, Katy was experimenting with puppets and movement sequences, which has made for a production that is entirely integrated with the text.